PruneDIRECT/Intercross/readme.md

 ----------------------------------------------------------------------

-#PruneDIRECT - V7 for intercross
+##PruneDIRECT - V7 for intercross
-## Instructions:
+### Instructions:

 Where to change:

-*1. Main file, the path for the file and loading the data, *2.
-Main file, the choromosome numbers
+1. Main file, the path for the file and loading the data,
+2. Main file, the choromosome numbers
-*3. Change the objective function in the file objectiveFB.R, the name of the function is ObjectiveF3dInt
+3. Change the objective function in the file objectiveFB.R, the name of the function is ObjectiveF3dInt